-If you go by any of the email marketing stats in this article you’ll know how effective email marketing is.
-Email has also been ranked as the 3rd most influential source of information for B2B audiences only behind colleague recommendations and industry-specific influencers.
-ROI on email marketing is also much more than other marketing and customer acquisition channels like social media and SEO.
+- An email has also been ranked as the 3rd most influential source of information for B2B audiences only behind colleague recommendations and industry-specific influencers.

-These email marketing trends are only here to grow (like the global number of email users will be 4.2 billion by 2022)/ That’s how effective email marketing is.
+These email marketing trends are only here to grow (like the global number of email users will be 5.9 Billion by 2022).
+That’s how effective email marketing is.

 40) How many spam emails are sent per day?